Skip to main content

 VERY LOW AVAILABILITY

-Kosher food extremely rare in Albania.
-Tiny Jewish community (approximately 200 people).
-No kosher restaurants or certification infrastructure.
-Observant travelers must bring provisions or rely on sealed international products, fresh produce, naturally kosher items.
+Kosher food is extremely rare in Albania, which has a Jewish community of only around 200 people.
+There are no kosher restaurants and no certification setup.
+Observant travelers will need to bring their own provisions or get by on sealed international products, fresh produce, and naturally kosher items.

 Common Allergens